 Dr Nidhi Khandelwal is a trained general surgeon in minimally invasive surgery.
 After completing her MBBS from Grant Medical College, Mumbai she pursued her specialty degree in General Surgery from Bombay Hospital.
 She passed her MS General Surgery as the university topper of her batch in 2014 (Gold medalist from MUHS).
 She has received extensive training in Gastro-intestinal and Hepato-biliary-pancreatic surgery at Bombay Hospital, P D Hinduja hospital and Kokilaben Dhirubhai Ambani Hospital.
 She has been working in

-the field of Bariatric and Minimal Access Surgery since 3 years.
+the field of Bariatric and Minimal Access Surgery for 3 years.

 Bariatric Surgery Experience:

-Dr. Khandelwal has been practising Weight Loss and Metabolic Surgery with Minimally Invasive Techniques (Robotic & Laparoscopic) since 2015.
+Dr. Khandelwal has been practicing Weight Loss and Metabolic Surgery with Minimally Invasive Techniques (Robotic & Laparoscopic) since 2015.